vimukt/ui_automation_example/README.md

 Install dependencies : `npm install`

-Running tests : `npm run test` (opens reports if tests passes) If Tests fails please run report using:
+Running tests : `npm run test` (opens reports if tests passes)

-Running reports :  `npm run reports`
+If Tests fails nd user want to see the report run this command: `npm run reports`

 Note : -
 It can be run on local machine/sauce lab based on config you pick.